Updated June 2020

 Assistance in preparing a tax credit application to Ontario Creates

-Should you require assistance in preparing your tax credit application, the Ontario Creates can provide a list of companies that provide services with expertise in this area.
+Should you require assistance in preparing your tax credit application, Ontario Creates can provide a list of companies that provide services with expertise in this area.
 Contact the Tax Credit Programs Officer for a copy of the list.

-If you require assistance, please contact the Tax Credits Phone Duty line (416) 642-6659 or mailbox at email@example.com.
+If you require assistance, please contact the Tax Credits Phone Duty line at (416) 642-6659 or mailbox at firstname.lastname@example.org.
 Please leave a detailed message including your name, company name, phone number and which tax credit or file you are inquiring about.
 Phone calls and emails will be responded to within one business day.

 For further information please also check out our Frequently Asked Questions.